What is #57 Gravel?

 What Are the Applications of #57 Gravel?

-#57 gravel is used in a wide variety of construction and landscape projects due to its drainage and structural properties:
+#57 gravel fits many projects thanks to its drainage and structural properties:

 Where #57 Gravel Should Not Be Used

-- Highly compacted surfaces where smooth finish is needed (use crusher run or stone dust instead)
+- Highly compacted surfaces needing a smooth finish

 Tips to Use #57 Gravel

-- Use a landscape fabric underneath for drainage projects to prevent soil intrusion and clogging
+- Install landscape fabric underneath to prevent soil intrusion

-- Edge your paths or driveways to keep gravel from spreading over time
+- Edge paths or driveways to contain gravel

-- Mix with fines or sand if a smoother surface is needed
+- Mix with fines for a smoother surface

 FAQs